Azure/business-process-automation/README.md

 Many of the pretrained models from the Hugging Face library can be used, depending on the task selected!
 Find more information at https://huggingface.co/models?pipeline_tag=text-classification&sort=downloads

 ![](images/hugging_face_models.png)
-*Hugging Face model repository
+*Hugging Face model repository*

 ---
 ## Prerequisities
-1. Github account
+1. **Github account**
-2. Azure Command Line interface installed.
+2. **Azure Command Line interface** installed.
 The Azure Command-Line Interface (CLI) is a cross-platform command-line tool that can be installed locally on Windows computers.
 You can use the Azure CLI for Windows to connect to Azure and execute administrative commands on Azure resources.
 This accelerator uses Azure CLI to deploy a set of services provided by the templates within your cloned repo, in just a few lines of code.
 (https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
-3. Ensure your subscription has Microsoft.DocumentDB enabled
+3. Ensure your subscription has **Microsoft.DocumentDB enabled**
 To confirm/enable:
       - Navigate to your subscription within portal.azure.com
       - Select Resource Providers at bottom of left navigation pane
       - Within the Filter by name menu, search for Microsoft.DocumentDB
       - Once Microsoft.DocumentDB is found, check if the status is marked as "Registered".
 If marked as "NotRegistered", Select "Register"
       **Note**: *This process may take several seconds/minutes, be sure to refresh the entire browser periodically*
-4. Ensure that you have accepted terms and conditions for Responsible AI:
+4. Ensure that you have **accepted terms and conditions for Responsible AI**:
 You must create your first Face, Language service, or Computer Vision resources from the Azure portal to review and acknowledge the terms and conditions.
 You can do so here: [Quickstart: Create a Cognitive Services resource using the Azure portal](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account?tabs=multiservice%2Cwindows).
 Once accepted, you can create subsequent resources using any deployment tool (SDK, CLI, or ARM template, etc) under the same Azure subscription.